MicrosoftDocs/cpp-docs/docs/windows/working-with-color-image-editor-for-icons.md

 You can save customized color palettes on disk and reload them as needed.
 The color palette you used most recently is saved in the Registry and automatically loaded the next time you start Visual Studio.

-## Selecting Foreground or Background Colors
+## Select foreground or background colors

 Except for the **Eraser**, tools on the **Image Editor** toolbar draw with the current foreground or background color when you press the left or right mouse button, respectively.